 A further £0.5m donation from Wembley National Stadium Trust will create new opportunities as the disability football programme moves into its fourth successive year.

-Twenty five Club Community Organisations (CCOs) from the EFL Trust run the Every Player Counts programme and Southend United Community & Educational Trust (CET) is one of those clubs that tailors the programme to the specific needs of its local community.
+Twenty five Club Community Organisations (CCOs) from the EFL Trust run the Every Player Counts programme and Southend United Community & Educational Trust (SUCET) is one of those clubs that tailors the programme to the specific needs of its local community.

 Sessions take place weekly at Papworth Trust’s Basildon Centre, which provides person-centred support for adults who live with physical and/or learning disabilities.